 Still, as I think Tony was suggesting, if this was done by more people, in different location, it might be something worth doing less manually then my lame charting.

-The post "Charting Spring Via Flickr Flower Photos" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2014/02/charting-spring-via-flickr/) on February 28, 2014.
+The post "Charting Spring Via Flickr Flower Photos" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2014/02/charting-spring-via-flickr/) on February 28, 2014.